 resources and services for grant proposals and award administration:

-Services available through the Director of Foundations and Corporate Relations address the five main aspects of grant development: 1) planning; 2) writing and editing; 3) submitting the application; 4) awarding funds; and 5) reporting, as well as compliance with federal or foundation guidelines.
+Services available through the Director of Foundations and Corporate Relations address the five main aspects of grant development: 1) planning; 2) writing and editing; 3) submitting the application; 4) awarding funds; and 5) post-award procedures including reporting, as well as compliance with federal or foundation guidelines.

 Time is the grant writer’s worst enemy.
 The natural and understandable tendency is to write and submit grants at the last minute, just before the deadline.
 But hurrying doesn’t favor development of a strong and convincing proposal, so allow plenty of time: several months to conceive, develop, edit and submit a competitive grant proposal is not unusual.